cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/manage-users.md

 ### Add a Pentest Team Member

-As a pentest collaborator, you can [add users to a specific pentest](/platform-deep-dive/collaboration/manage-collaborators/#add-a-pentest-team-member).
+As a Pentest Team Member, you can [add users to a specific pentest](/platform-deep-dive/collaboration/manage-collaborators/#add-a-pentest-team-member).
 This doesn't require the Organization Owner role.

 ### Remove a Pentest Team Member

-As a pentest collaborator, you can [remove users from a specific pentest](/platform-deep-dive/collaboration/manage-collaborators/#remove-a-pentest-team-member).
+As a Pentest Team Member, you can [remove users from a specific pentest](/platform-deep-dive/collaboration/manage-collaborators/#remove-a-pentest-team-member).
 This doesn't require the Organization Owner role.